Scholarships, Grants & MN Youth Tour Trip to Washington D.C.

 Examples of projects Operation RoundUp® has given money to include: firefighting equipment for volunteer fire departments; lifesaving equipment for ambulance or rescue squads; hospice programs; education scholarships; youth programs; Toys for Tots and similar programs; community recycling programs; environmental research programs; food shelves; crisis centers; clothing, shelter and medical services following accidents or natural disasters.

 All Redwood Electric Cooperative members are automatically enrolled to participate in Operation RoundUp®, however, the program is voluntary.
 If you DO NOT wish to participate, you must contact our office or Opt Out through SmartHub.

-Currently we are accepting applications for our Operation Round-up Student Scholarships.
-All applications must be in our office or postmarked by March 6th at 3:30 pm.
+Currently we are accepting Operation Round-up Non-Profit Grant applications.
+All applications must be in our office or postmarked by 3:30pm on September 9th.
 Please contact our office with any questions, thank you!
 Please click on the link below for an application.

 Redwood Electric is honored to partner with Basin Electric to award a $1000 scholarship to a dependent of a Redwood Electric Cooperative member.
 This scholarship is available to high school seniors and college students enrolled full-time in an accredited two or four-year college, university or vocational/technical school working on an undergraduate or master degree.
-Applications deadline is February 7th, 2020 and must be in our office by 3:30 pm or postmarked by the deadline.
+The Deadline to submit applications is February 4th, 2022 and must be in our office by 3:30 pm or postmarked by the deadline.